Romanian language: Lexis

 If the analysis is restricted to a core vocabulary of 2,500 frequent, semantically rich and productive words, then the Latin inheritance comes first, followed by Romance and classical Latin neologisms, whereas the Slavic borrowings come third.

-Romanian has a lexical similarity of 77% with Italian, 75% with French, 74% with Sardinian, 73% with Catalan, 72% with Portuguese and Rheto-Romance, 71% with Spanish.

 Although they are rarely used nowadays, the Romanian calendar used to have the traditional Romanian month names, unique to the language.

 The longest word in Romanian is pneumonoultramicroscopicsilicovolcaniconioză, with 44 letters, but the longest one admitted by the Dicționarul explicativ al limbii române ("Explanatory Dictionary of the Romanian Language", DEX) is electroglotospectrografie, with 25 letters.

 Grammar

 Romanian nouns are characterized by gender (feminine, masculine, and neuter), and declined by number (singular and plural) and case (nominative/accusative, dative/genitive and vocative).
 The articles, as well as most adjectives and pronouns, agree in gender, number and case with the noun they modify.

-Romanian is the only Romance language where definite articles are enclitic: that is, attached to the end of the noun (as in Scandinavian, Bulgarian and Albanian), instead of in front (proclitic).
+Romanian is the only major Romance language where definite articles are enclitic: that is, attached to the end of the noun (as in the Scandinavian Languages, Bulgarian and Albanian), instead of in front (proclitic).
 They were formed, as in other Romance languages, from the Latin demonstrative pronouns.

 As in all Romance languages, Romanian verbs are highly inflected for person, number, tense, mood, and voice.
 The usual word order in sentences is subject–verb–object (SVO).
 Romanian has four verbal conjugations which further split into ten conjugation patterns.
-Verbs can be put in five moods that are inflected for the person (indicative, conditional/optative, imperative, subjunctive, and presumptive) and four impersonal moods (infinitive, gerund, supine, and participle).
+Romanian verbs are conjugated for five moods (indicative, conditional/optative, imperative, subjunctive, and presumptive) and four non-finite forms (infinitive, gerund, supine, and participle).